blahosyl/spicy/README.md

 ### Unsolicited pull request by an unknown person

 A person unknown to me has forked the project repository and submitted a [pull request](https://github.com/blahosyl/spicy/pull/137) with some code comments added.
-I have not communicated with this person or asked for their contribution to the repository.
+I had not communicated with this person before this nor asked for their contribution to the repository.
 The pull request was closed without merging.